 The MMOP is the primary means through which the company donates its pharmaceuticals and vaccines for humanitarian assistance in the developing world and in support of disaster relief worldwide.

-The program, managed by our Office of Corporate Responsibility, is one mechanism through which we help to expand access to our products, particularly in the developing world.
-Through this program we donate critical pharmaceuticals and vaccines to a limited number of qualified, U.S.-based nongovernmental organization (NGO) partners.
-The scope of the program varies from year to year and is influenced by changing medical needs in developing countries, the quantity of our medicines available for donation, and the random nature of disasters.
+Managed by the company’s Office of Corporate Responsibility, the MMOP helps expand access to our products, particularly in developing countries.
+Through this program, we donate pharmaceuticals and vaccines to a limited number of qualified, U.S.-based nongovernmental organization (NGO) partners.
+The scope of the program varies from year to year and is influenced by changing medical needs in developing countries, the quantity of our medicines available for donation, and the unpredictable nature of emergencies or disasters.

 Donations of our medicines are made primarily through these qualified NGOs: